-This practice does not tolerate violence or aggression.
+This practice does not tolerate violence or aggression in any form.
 A patient committing an act of violence or aggression will be reported to the police and he/she will be removed from our list of patients.

-Alternative arrangements for the care of violent or aggressive patients will be provided by the Capita, who are the Practitioner and Patient Services Agency (PPSA) for the Isle of Wight.
+Alternative arrangements for the care of violent or aggressive patients will be provided by the IOW CCG.

 Fees for Private Work